Inflect logo

 FactorRating / DataNotes

-Direct Cloud On-Ramps0 – as of September 2025Direct access is via Zurich; private network extensions are readily available.
+Direct Cloud On-Ramps0 – as of September 2025Direct cloud access is available via nearby Zurich through private network extensions.

-Sales Tax8.1% VAT – as of September 2025Standard Value Added Tax rate applied to services.
+Sales Tax8.1% VAT – as of September 2025Standard Swiss Value Added Tax rate applies to equipment and services.

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no public cloud on-ramps located directly in Zug, as of September 2025.
-Businesses connect to cloud providers via dedicated private network connections to the primary Swiss interconnection hub in nearby Zurich.
-This provides secure, low-latency access to all major cloud platforms.
+Direct Cloud On-Ramps: There are no public cloud on-ramps located directly in Zug as of September 2025.
+Businesses connect to all major cloud providers, including AWS, Google Cloud, and Microsoft Azure, via low-latency private network links to data centers in nearby Zurich.

 Power Analysis

 Power Grid Reliability: The Swiss power grid is among the most reliable in the world.
-Data centers in the region are supported by well-engineered, redundant power infrastructure with multi-substation support, making outages extremely rare.
+Data centers in Zug benefit from this stability, with well-engineered infrastructure and redundant connections to the national grid ensuring high levels of uptime.

 Market Access, Business & Tax Climate